danagtoma/Pentaque-3DGame/README.md

 # Pentaque-3DGame
-An approch to the pentaque game made with OpenGL.
+An approach to the pentaque game made with OpenGL.

 ## Table of Contents
 * [General Info](#general-information)